El-Zag/Adversarial-Attacks/README.md

 # Adversarial-Attacks
-Group Project implementation of classical adversarial attacks and different defense strategies and their comparison, in Pytorch
+Group Project implementation of classical adversarial attacks and different defense strategies and their comparison, in Pytorch.

+Read more in the report and presentation.